merneo/arch-linux/README.md

 **Repository:** https://github.com/merneo/arch-linux

 This repository provides a **modular installation system** for Arch Linux.
-Each component is a separate module that can be used independently or combined as needed.
+This approach allows users to build a customized installation procedure by selecting and combining independent modules.
+For a comprehensive overview of the Arch Linux installation process, refer to the [ArchWiki Installation Guide](https://wiki.archlinux.org/title/Installation_guide).

 ---